speleo/SpeleoPhilippines/Readme.txt

 All I want is the Survey Output
 -------------------------------
-If you are just looking for the survey output you will find it in "output" folders.
+If you are just looking for the survey output you will find it in "_output" folders.
 Simply navigate the tree to where you want to go and look for the pdf files.
 Some surveys have multiple outputs.
 Refer to the Therion thbook for what this means and how to view them.